 This most basic home gym structure of Bowflex encompasses 30 varieties of exercises for strengthening body parts like shoulders, chest, back, and lower region.

-It is created with machine rail for rowing, which makes it ideal for cardio exercising.
+Bowflex PR1000 is created with a machine rail for rowing, which makes it ideal for cardio exercising.

 The exact dimensions of this horizontal bench set-up are 38 inches in width and 84 inches in height, but you can always fold it after the workout.

-There is a pulley-based arrangement that can provide 210 pounds of maximum resistance, which cannot be upgraded further.
+A pulley-based arrangement can provide 210 pounds of maximum resistance, which cannot be upgraded further.

 This facet makes it reluctant for advanced users.
 But it’s the best fit for beginners.
 The absence of a quick-change system will propel you to switch between the exercises manually by changing cables and pulleys.

 Another exciting feature includes the presence of a sliding seat for doing leg press and aerobic rowing.
 This thing is hard to find in low-priced models.